-Dr. Demetri is the Quick Family Chair in Medical Oncology at the Dana-Farber Cancer Institute and Professor of Medicine at Harvard Medical School.
-He serves as an Associate Director for Clinical Sciences at the NCI-designated consortium Dana-Farber/Harvard Cancer Center, as well as a Co-Director (with cell biologist Joan Brugge, PhD) of the Ludwig Center at Harvard.
-His work was critical to the development of Gleevec and other kinase-targeted therapies in gastrointestinal stromal tumors (GIST) as one of the first examples of targeted cancer therapy for a treatment-resistant solid tumor.
+Dr. Demetri is the Quick Family Chair of Medical Oncology at the Dana-Farber Cancer Institute and professor of medicine at Harvard Medical School.
+He serves as an Associate Director of Clinical Sciences at the National Cancer Institute-designated consortium Dana-Farber/Harvard Cancer Center, as well as a Co-Director (with cell biologist Joan Brugge, Ph.D.) of the Ludwig Center at Harvard.
+His work was critical to the development of Gleevec and other kinase-targeted therapies in gastrointestinal stromal tumors, as one of the first examples of targeted cancer therapy for a treatment-resistant solid tumor.

-Gary H. Lyman M.D., MPH, FASCO is co-director of the Hutchinson Institute for Cancer Outcomes Research (HICOR) at the Fred Hutchinson Cancer Research Center where he is a member of the Public Health Sciences and Clinical Research Divisions.
-He is also professor of medicine at the University Of Washington School Of Medicine, Adjunct Professor of Public Health and Pharmacy and a member of the Breast Cancer Program at the Seattle Cancer Care Alliance.
-Dr Lyman is a medical oncologist and hematologist with research interests that include comparative effectiveness and outcomes research related to targeted therapies and biomarkers, personalized cancer supportive care, efforts to integrate health economics into evidence-based medicine, health policy, and advanced methods of evidence synthesis to uncover patterns of cancer treatment measures of effectiveness and toxicity in real world settings and the impact of health disparities on the quality of cancer care.
+Dr. Lyman is Co-Director of the Hutchinson Institute for Cancer Outcomes Research (HICOR) at the Fred Hutchinson Cancer Research Center where he is a member of the Public Health Sciences and Clinical Research divisions.
+He is also professor of Medicine at the University of Washington School of Medicine, adjunct professor of public health and pharmacy and a member of the breast cancer program at the Seattle Cancer Care Alliance.
+Dr. Lyman is a medical oncologist and hematologist with research interests that include comparative effectiveness and outcomes research related to targeted therapies and biomarkers, personalized cancer supportive care, efforts to integrate health economics into evidence-based medicine, health policy, and advanced methods of evidence synthesis to uncover patterns of cancer treatment measures of effectiveness and toxicity in real-world settings and the impact of health disparities on the quality of cancer care.

-Dr. Seth Rudnick has extensive expertise in oncology, drug discovery and development, and healthcare investments.
+Dr. Rudnick has extensive expertise in oncology, drug discovery and development, and healthcare investments.
 He is recently retired from Canaan Partners, where he built the global venture capital firm's capability in biopharmaceutical investing.
-Prior to joining Canaan, he was the chief executive officer and chairman of CytoTherapeutics, a developer of cell therapies to combat chronic diseases.
+Prior to joining Canaan, he was the Chief Executive Officer and chairman of CytoTherapeutics, a developer of cell therapies to combat chronic diseases.
 He also helped start and led the development of Ortho Biotech, a division of Johnson & Johnson.
-Earlier in his career, Dr. Rudnick worked at Shering-Plough and directed pharmaceutical development efforts at Biogen.
+Earlier in his career, Dr. Rudnick worked at Schering-Plough and directed pharmaceutical development efforts at Biogen.

-Dr. Rudnick was a Yale Fellow in medical oncology where he was also a Robert Wood Johnson Scholar.
+Dr. Rudnick was a Yale Fellow and Robert Wood Johnson scholar in medical oncology.
 He earned his medical degree at the University of Virginia and holds a BA in history from the University of Pennsylvania.
 He is a Clinical Professor of Medicine at the University of North Carolina, Chapel Hill, teaching and advising faculty members on biotechnology issues.
-He also currently serves as the chariman of Liquidia Technologies, Drug innovation Ventures at Emory (DRIVE) and Meryx, and serves on the boards of Vaxinnate, POZEN and Square 1 Financial.
+He also currently serves as the chairman of Liquidia Technologies and Meryx, and serves on the board of Abyrx.

-Dr. Shapiro received his PhD in 1987 and his MD in 1988 from Cornell University, followed by postgraduate training in internal medicine at Beth Israel Hospital, Boston, where he served as chief medical resident.
+Dr. Shapiro received his Ph.D. in 1987 and his M.D. in 1988 from Cornell University, followed by postgraduate training in internal medicine at Beth Israel Hospital, Boston, where he served as Chief Medical Resident.
 He completed a fellowship in medical oncology at Dana-Farber Cancer Institute, during which he investigated the role of cell-cycle-related proteins in lung cancer.
 He joined the Dana-Farber faculty in 1994.
-He is currently an Associate Professor of Medicine at Harvard Medical School and the Dana-Farber.
-He serves as the Director of the Early Drug Development Center, where Phase 1 and proof-of-mechanism trials are conducted.
-He is also a member of Dana-Farber’s Thoracic Oncology Program and a member of the Dana-Farber / Harvard Cancer Center SPORE (Specialized Program of Research Excellence) in Lung Cancer.
+He is currently an associate professor of medicine at Harvard Medical School and Dana-Farber, and he serves as the Director of the Dana-Farber's Early Drug Development Center, where Phase 1 and proof-of-mechanism trials are conducted.
+Dr. Shapiro is also a member of Dana-Farber’s Thoracic Oncology Program and the Dana-Farber / Harvard Cancer Center Specialized Program of Research Excellence(SPORE) in Lung Cancer.

-Dr. Wong obtained his MD and PhD at the Columbia University College of Physicians and Surgeons.
-He was trained in internal medicine at the Massachusetts General Hospital, and hematology and oncology at the Dana-Farber Cancer Institute (DFCI), both at Harvard Medical School.
-He is currently chief of hematology and medical oncology at the Perlmutter Cancer Center at NYU Langone Medical Center.
-Previously Dr. Wong was the scientific director of the Belfer Institute for Applied Cancer Science at DFCI/ Harvard Medical School.
-He has authored more than 200 papers and 3 patents on the molecular biology of cancer and aging.
-He is a member of the American Society of Clinical Investigation, the nation’s oldest honor society for physician-scientists.
+Dr. Wong obtained his M.D. and Ph.D. at the Columbia University College of Physicians and Surgeons.
+He was trained in internal medicine at Massachusetts General Hospital and hematology and oncology at Dana-Farber Cancer Institute (DFCI), both at Harvard Medical School.
+He is currently Chief of Hematology and Medical Oncology at the Perlmutter Cancer Center at NYU Langone Medical Center.
+Previously, Dr. Wong was the Scientific Director of the Belfer Institute for Applied Cancer Science at Dana-Farber Cancer Institute / Harvard Medical School.
+He has authored more than 200 papers and three patents on the molecular biology of cancer and aging.
+Dr. Wong is a member of the American Society of Clinical Investigation, the nation’s oldest honor society for physician-scientists.